LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 ## Add an agent manager  to display third-party messages

-In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the agent workspace conversation thread, you will need to assign an agent manager user to whom the messages will be attributed.
+In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the Agent Workspace conversation thread, you will need to assign an agent manager user to whom the messages will be attributed.

 To create a new Agent Manager user, specifically for this purpose: